-Following are some of the artists we have supported through our Breakthrough Artist Development Programme, funded by Help Musicians UK through their National Grants Programme, with match from Arts Council England.
+The following are just some of the artists we have supported through our Breakthrough Artist Development Programme.

 Starting out as a young artist in various bands recording at Higher Rhythm, then graduating from our Breakthrough artist development programme in 2016, Skinny Pelembe’s stellar success followed, signing with Brownswood Recordings, playing sell out tours and major festivals, and, being championed by BBC Radio’s Lauren Laverne, Mary Ann Hobbs, Giles Peterson and Tom Ravenscroft (to name but a few…).
 Skinny still records his music at Higher Rhythm Recording Studio.
 Good egg…

 Floodhounds were successful applicants to our Breakthrough Artist Development Programme in 2017.
 Festival appearances at Live at Leeds and Long Division (Wakefield) followed, alongside BBC Introducing airplay and sold out local live shows in Sheffield.
 Floodhounds also won an ‘Honorable Mention’ for the Sensoria Festival ‘Beats working for a living’ Music Commission Award in 2018, awarded with a grant to support further career development presented by Richard Hawley, and ended 2018 playing international dates.